GaloisInc/ivorylang-org/pages/software/fibwalkthrough.md

-# Fibonacci Walkthrough
+# Ivory Tutorial

-This is an informal tutorial in which we'll  present an Ivory program for computing Fibonacci numbers, and walk through it line-by-line as a way of discussing some of the basics of the Ivory language.
+This is an informal tutorial on the [Ivory Language](ivory-overview.html).

+We will present an Ivory program for computing Fibonacci numbers, and walk through it line-by-line as a way of discussing some of the basics of the Ivory language.

-Ivory is embedded in the Haskell language.
-Since Ivory reuses the syntax and type system of Haskell, you'll need to be comfortable with the Haskell language before learning Ivory.
+Ivory is embedded in the Haskell language: this means that Ivory reuses the syntax and type system of Haskell.
+It is best if you are comfortable with the Haskell language before learning Ivory.

 If you don't know Haskell, don't panic.
 There are a lot of good resources on the web for learning the Haskell.
 We have recommended beginners read [Learn You A